Blundon Seminar Camp @ Memorial

 The winner of the Blundon Contest and of Euclid, Fermat and Cayley contests are presented with their award certificates and money prizes.
 Collective and individual photos are taken as well.

-Representative of the Office of Student Recruitment, Ms. Shona Perry-Maidment presents awards to Cayley contest winners.
+Representative of the Department of education, Joanne Hogan presents awards to Fermat contest winners.

-Representative of the Department of education, Mr. Linda Stacey presents awards to Fermat contest winners.
+Head of the Department of Mathematics and Statistics, Chris Radford presents awards to Euclid contest winners.

-Representative of the Faculty of Science, Dr. Mark Abrahams presents the Honorable mentions and placement awards for the Blundon contest.
+Representative of the Faculty of Science, Dr. Andy Foster presents the Honorable mentions and placement awards for the Blundon contest.

-Representative of NLTA, Mr. Leo Etchegary presents an individual plaque to the Blundon contest winner.
+Representative of NLTA, Ms. Nicole Ash presents an individual plaque to the Blundon contest winner.
 (The award is accepted by the winners' grandfather).

 Closing and On-Site Team Competitions Awards

-During the concluding section on the last day of seminar we award the best team in Problem Solving (top 3 teams are shown), the best team in Mathletics and the best Team Name.
+During the concluding section on the last day of seminar we award the best team in Problem Solving , the best team in Mathletics and the best Team Name.